faceleg/pagesofinterest.net/_posts/2019-11-06-there-is-no-software-engineering-skill-shortage.md

     - Seeks out opportunities to increase knowledge and understanding across the team
     - Actively mentors members of the team at all levels

 Notice there is no mention of time on the job.
 I've had team members who have been in software engineering for less than two years meet requirements for the top intermediate level.
 Then there is the person who, despite many years in the industry, could barely be categorised as entry level by the above descriptions.
-The above categories are a very diluted version of a much more comprehensive document I've been working on for years - inspired by the [CircleCi Engineering Competency Matrix](https://docs.google.com/spreadsheets/d/131XZCEb8LoXqy79WWrhCX4sBnGhCM1nAIz4feFZJsEo/edit#gid=0).
-I'll blog about my interpretation of this concept in a future post.
+The above categories are a very diluted version of a much more comprehensive document I've been working on for years - inspired by the <a href="https://docs.google.com/spreadsheets/d/131XZCEb8LoXqy79WWrhCX4sBnGhCM1nAIz4feFZJsEo/edit#gid=0" target="_blank">"CircleCi Engineering Competency Matrix</a>.

 **Solution**: Seniority, expressed in years on the job is not a good hiring metric.
 Seniority has little to do with technical ability.
 Do some research and decide yourself what seniority means for your team.
 Don't blindly assume that anyone with a good number of years on the job will meet your requirements.
 Learning the hard way hurts.